Discover my current regimen (since August 2015) more info

 This article is an extract from: Seborrheic Dermatitis - The Owner's Manual; a book dedicated to understanding seborrheic dermatitis.
 See the book overview page for more information.

-There are two health conditions that are known to drastically increase the chance of being affected by seborrheic dermatitis.
-And investigating the nervous system dysfunctions in these conditions uncovers some interesting clues further highlighting its potential role in seborrheic dermatitis symptoms.
+There are two significant health conditions known to dramatically increase the likelihood of developing seborrheic dermatitis.
+Investigating the nervous system in these conditions reveals compelling insights into its potential role in seborrheic dermatitis symptoms.

-And two specific features of the Parkinson’s appear to be most relevant to the high rate of seborrheic dermatitis seen among those affected:
+Two specific features of Parkinson’s appear particularly relevant to the high incidence of seborrheic dermatitis:

 • Abnormal sebum production [3]